pdewacht/at2lpt/README.md

 # Adlib Tracker II for OPL3LPT

-This is a version of Adlib Tracker II modified to support the OPL3LPT board.
+This is a version of Adlib Tracker II 2.3.56 modified to support the OPL3LPT board.
+You can download it from [the Github releases tab][RELEASE].

-Note: This needs an OPL3 chip.
-It does not work with the OPL2LPT board.

-Download it from the [the Github releases tab][RELEASE].
+I will not be updating this project for newer versions of Adlib Tracker II.
+Instead, you can patch those using my [ADPATCH] utility.
+(I find FPC a hassle to deal with, and I was never confident that I was building the project correctly.)

 For more information on Adlib Tracker II itself, see [the official website][UPSTREAM].